scimma/archive-ingest/Readme.md

 ##Implementation overview.

 Messages are acquired by the housekeeping app.
-The app listens to public topics, subject to a veto-list.
+The app archives all  authorized by its credential excepting those to a veto-list that is read at stre up.
 The veto list is meant to exclude utilites related to the operation of Hopskotch, for example the heartbeat.